BIOS3010/Module-12-Gene-annotation/exercises/Exercise3.md

 !
 How does this GC content compare with the output from the Glimmer tool?
 ```

-Note that you have to run `module load Biopython/1.75-foss-2019b-Python-3.7.4` on the server to get access to Biopython.
+Note that you have to run `Biopython/1.78-foss-2020a-Python-3.8.2` on the server to get access to Biopython.